 A favored turn of phrase after Bloggers in Sin City is that "there are no words."

 I beg to differ.
 We are bloggers, after all.
 So it is in words we trust -- and use our words, we must.
 But what to do when the task is daunting?

 Return to form.
 Write what you know.
 From over here, I know that I write to learn things about the world and myself.
 Words are my Tetris pieces that sort out the lines and smooth over the gaps, and I never know what I'll have until the pieces are set at the bottom of the screen.
-This write-to-find process usually works, but I don't think I learned anything from #BiSC or the BiSCuits.
+This write-to-find process usually works, but I don't think I learned anything from #BiSC or the BiSCuits1.
 I've written this post five times in five different ways, and this may be because I'm out of blogging practice, but I can't nail down any new lessons.
 Bloggers are still bloggers, BiSCuits are still BiSCuits, people are still people.

-I keep thinking that it's because I already knew that the BiSCuits would be remarkable human beings, people who allowed themselves to bring their respective thunder by granting access to their restricted areas.
+I keep thinking that it's because I already knew that the BiSCuits would be remarkable human beings, people who allowed themselves to bring their respective thunder by granting access to their restricted areas2.
 Glorious individuals.
 They always are.
 So, that wasn't a surprise.
 And why should it be?
 But at the same time, how could I know that everyone would be wonderful, without fail?
 Continue reading

 I think I've forgotten how to do this.

 Blogging, for a time, came naturally.
 It was something I deployed to digest the things that go on around me in the hopes that I'd learn something from what I've seen and done.
 But I haven't seen or done anything for quite a while now that didn't involve the hamster wheel of being an independent contractor.